Leon1772/WeatherWise/README.md

 1. The icons are stored locally in `/assets/weather-icons/`
 2. Each icon is optimized for performance
 3. Backup repository: [Weather Icons Backup](https://github.com/basmilius/weather-icons/archive/refs/heads/master.zip)
+4. Automatic fallback to CDN if local icons are unavailable
+5. In-memory caching for instant loading
+6. Local storage backup for offline access

 ### Icon Usage